After doing some research, Jan discovered that

 c) If she doesn’t create a plan for growth, it won’t happen.
 Focusing just on the people in her network is limited and yield limited result

-d) She could hire an outsourced COO to help with the company at less than a third of the cost
+d) She could hire an outsourced or fractional COO to help with the company at less than a third of the cost

 Looking further into how an outsourced COO could help her company, she learned the following: